jengeb/dom-position-serializer/README.md

 ## `serializePosition (node, offset, rootNode, className)`

 ### Input
-The function to serialize a position accepts the following input parameters.
+The function to serialize a position accepts the following input parameters:
 * `node` (element): the node in the DOM tree that should be serialized
 * `offset` (integer): the character offset inside the node
 * `rootNode` (element): the root node of the HTML document, e.g., `document.body`
 * `className` (string, optional): the name of the CSS class

 ### Functionality
 Element nodes with the specified class will be subtracted from the determination of the position.
 For serializing a selected text range you have to call the function for the start as well as for the end position. `serializePosition` starts with the specified `node` and traverses the DOM tree until reaching the defined `rootNode`.
 The function computes the path from the specified `rootNode` to the `node` by subtracting all element nodes with the specified class if passed to the function.
-If the function encounters such a node it will look at the child nodes and include them into the determination of `path` and `offset`.
+If the function encounters a node with `className` it will look at the child nodes and include them into the determination of `path` and `offset`.

 ### Output
 The function returns an object with the following properties with respect to the *unmodified* DOM tree: